aryanVijaywargia/Deep-Image-Captioning/README.md

 * This is implementation of a image caption generator which given an image generates a caption based on it.
 Image captioning is a challenging task where computer vision and natural language processing both play a part to generate captions.
 This technology can be used in many new fields like helping visually impaired, medical image analysis, geospatial image analysis etc.

-* It uses transfer learning using Xception model to leverage the model's trained parameters to encode an image to a 2048 feature vector which is then fed into an LSTM to predict a caption based on the features extracted by Xception.
+* A pretrained Xception model is used to leverage the model's trained parameters to encode an image to a 2048 feature vector which is then fed into an LSTM to predict a caption based on the features extracted by Xception.

 ## Flow of the project